gortaina/workout/100DaysOfCode/Readme.md

 Segue um overview de teste.
 Tecnologias : Power BI + API Rest + Flow + Forms

+## Day 112/118 27/01/2020 - Monday
+Making crud app´s on PowerApp for excel files, it´s simple to use!
+Just as need.
+#100daysofCode #100DaysOfMLCode

 ## Day 111/118 26/01/2020 - Sunday
 Finishing the last two labs, I didnt win the prize, but I learned, this is enought for me \.
 #100daysofCode #100DaysOfMLCode